-What Public Health Agencies Need To Know About HIPAAby Admin
+What Public Health Agencies Need To Know About HIPAAby Wilson

 Are you confused about HIPPA and how it can affect your public health agency?
 You’re not alone.
 HIPPA can be difficult to navigate when you’re working for yourself.
 In an era where healthcare records are increasingly being maintained online and by using the cloud, compliance with the Health Insurance Portability and Accountability Act (HIPAA) is becoming more important than ever to keep information from becoming vulnerable.

 Working in healthcare will usually require searching through a lion's share of sensitive personal information (PHI) and if you handle any sensitive data, following the established HIPAA guideline in the ever-growing world will ensure appropriate and consistent security, accessibility and confidentiality.
 It’s vital to know what your public health agency needs to do to comply with federal regulations for protecting patient information.

 The U.S. Department of Health & Human Services established the HIPAA rules to ensure that PHI remained confidential and is disclosed only as needed for patient care.
 These rules also critically arm the patient with rights to their own personal information and provide safeguards for health care providers and other covered organizations.

 What is HIPAA?

 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
 HIPAA requires that any information is delivered through electronic devices, paper, or orally, it must be protected from any unauthorized entity.

 HIPAA is comprised of five titles.
 They are: